brandonricharda/fakebook/README.md

 If you'd like to create a new account nonetheless, click **Sign up.**

+**Note:** Password recovery link has been eliminated since that function is useless without the mailer activated anyway (I disabled it because my SendGrid account was suspended – currently in the process of getting it back).

 <h2>Signup Page</h2>

 <a href="https://imgur.com/P1YKUxd"><img src="https://i.imgur.com/P1YKUxd.png" title="source: imgur.com" /></a>